jdhitsolutions/PowerShellLab/README.md

 Domain name: Company.pri
 Password for all accounts is: `P@ssw0rd`

+You most likely will want to use one or more of these accounts.
 The user Art Deco (ArtD) is a member of the Domain Admins group.
 The user April Showers (AprilS) is a member of the Domain Admins group.
+The user Mike Smith (MikeS) is a standard, non-domain admin, user.

 ## Servers
 All servers run an evaluation version of Windows Server 2016 Core:

 - DOM1 Domain Controller
-- SRV1 Member server
+- SRV1 Domain Member server
-- SRV2 Member server
+- SRV2 Domain Member server
 - SRV3 Workgroup server

 ## Desktops